NajmosSalahin/Obsidian_Uni/1-Index/Answer.md

 5. **Object Storage:** Data is stored as objects consisting of both data and metadata; often used for images and videos.

----

-## **Data Cleaning and Preprocessing**

-This is an important stage in any data science task, involving the organization and conversion of raw data into useable structures for further analysis.
-It ensures data is accurate, comprehensive, and ready for analysis.

-The process typically involves these steps:

-- **I. Data Integration:** Merging data from multiple sources into a single data set.

-- **II.
-Data Cleaning:** Assessing data for errors or inconsistencies.
-Actions include removing duplicate values, handling missing data, and correcting formatting misconceptions.

-- **III.
-Data Transformation:** Preparing data for analysis by converting data types, scaling or normalizing numerical data, or encoding categorical values.

-- **IV.
-Data Reduction:** Selecting only the most appropriate columns or features for analysis if the data set is very large.

-- **V. Data Discretization:** Grouping continuous data into categories or ranges to facilitate analysis.

-- **VI.
-Data Sampling:** Selecting a representative subset of data when the original set is too large to analyze in its entirety while maintaining original characteristics.

-**Next Step:** Would you like me to create a summary table comparing the different types of data storage and the types of data they are best suited for?